jinqueeny/rankdoby.github.io/about.md

 ![It's me!]({{ site.baseurl }}/images/invert.jpg)

 My name is Yasir Soulong.
-I am an up and coming self-taught web developer who is learning today's languages and technologies which involve the HTML, CSS, Javascript, PHP, and SQL.
+I am an up and coming self-taught web developer who is learning today's languages and technologies which involve HTML, CSS, Javascript, PHP, and SQL.

 I built my first website while I was attending high school.
 It was built using a content management system called Joomla!
 And ever since that day I vowed to live by two things: to learn more about web development, and to stay away from Joomla!
 (Seinfeld: Not that there's anything wrong with that...)